edabrowska/el_passion_psd/README.md

 import { withNamespaces } from '>/i18'

 // If this component would be a page you need to specify a namespaces
-// array in withLayout so next-i18next knows which namespaces to send server-side.
+// array in page's getInitialProps so next-i18next knows which namespaces to send server-side.
 // This array should include all namespaces used on a page - also those of nested components.

 @withNamespaces(['common', 'errors']) //namespaces = locale files, 1st one will be default